-If circumstances so require, the organiser reserves the right to modify at any time the routes, the positions of the supplies, the chronometric points, the departure times, to set up a deviation route or to cancel it.
-Should the Lausanne Marathon 2022 be cancelled for reasons beyond the control of the organiser or for just legal reasons, depending on the circumstances, the latter may decide, after analysis, to choose between one or more compensations to be offered to the participants, such as: either the substitution of another event, or the postponement to a later date, or a partial reimbursement of the registration finance !
+If circumstances so require, the organiser reserves the right to modify at any time the routes, the positions of the supplies, the chronometric points or the departure times.
+The organizer can set up a deviation route or cancel a specific distance.
+If the Lausanne Marathon 2023 were to be cancelled for reasons beyond its control and for just legal reasons, no refund is possible!

 If the participant cannot take part in the Lausanne Marathon for medical, professional and other reasons, with or without a medical certificate, he will not be able to claim any reimbursement of his registration finance and the postponement to the following year.
 When registering, insurance in case of illness or accident is offered by Datasport.
 Read the terms and conditions of the insurance.
 It must be taken at the time of registration.
 It cannot be taken after completion of registration.
 This insurance does not work in case of cancellation of the event.